Top 10 Electronic Signature software

 2015.
 Adobe launches Document Cloud for Acrobat and EchoSign

-Adobe is launching its third cloud (after Creative Cloud and Marketing Cloud) - Adobe Document Cloud.
-At the center of this is Acrobat DC, a new version of Acrobat for the desktop, web and mobile that will include free e-signing tools based on Adobe EchoSign and quite a bit of smart image-handling and OCR technology.
-The company is also launching a new mobile app called Fill and Sign as well as a new Acrobat enterprise solution with additional advanced features like fine-grained permission controls and third-party integrations.
-The new apps let users easily create and edit PDFs from their device.
-For example user can take a photo of a document with a phone and automatically turn it into a PDF.
-The idea here is to create a unified experiences across all platforms, with e-signing as one of the key features.
+Adobe is set to unveil its third cloud offering, known as Adobe Document Cloud, joining the ranks of Creative Cloud and Marketing Cloud.
+At the core of this new venture is Acrobat DC, a comprehensive version of Acrobat designed for desktop, web, and mobile platforms.
+It will introduce free e-signing tools leveraging Adobe EchoSign, along with advanced image handling capabilities and OCR technology.
+Additionally, Adobe is introducing Fill and Sign, a new mobile application, as well as an enhanced Acrobat enterprise solution that includes features such as fine-grained permission controls and integrations with third-party platforms.
+These new applications enable users to effortlessly create and edit PDFs directly from their devices.
+For instance, users can capture a photo of a document using their smartphone and automatically convert it into a PDF format.
+The primary aim is to provide a cohesive user experience across all platforms, with e-signing capabilities serving as a prominent feature.

 2015.
 DocuSign acquires digital signature provider CoSign

-DocuSign is to acquire ARX.
-The acquisition builds on a three year business partnership between DocuSign and ARX, bringing together ARX's best-in-class CoSign digital signature technology with the world's leading Digital Transaction Management (DTM) platform, to empower customers to transact business with full trust and confidence anywhere in the world.
-ARX, with its CoSign line of products, offers important compliance certifications critical for customers in Europe, the Americas and Asia, including NIST's FIPS 140-2 Level 3 and Common Criteria EAL4+ certifications.
-CoSign is used by millions of users globally to transact business in the most highly regulated industries, including life sciences, government and public sector, financial services, healthcare and engineering.
-The CoSign product line includes native integrations into a wide variety of systems including Microsoft Office, Office 365, SharePoint, Nintex, K2, OpenText, Oracle, Alfresco and more.
+DocuSign has announced its acquisition of ARX, building upon their successful three-year business partnership.
+This collaboration brings together ARX's exceptional CoSign digital signature technology with DocuSign's leading Digital Transaction Management (DTM) platform, enabling customers worldwide to conduct business transactions with complete trust and confidence.
+ARX's CoSign line of products holds crucial compliance certifications, such as NIST's FIPS 140-2 Level 3 and Common Criteria EAL4+, which are highly valued by customers across Europe, the Americas, and Asia.
+CoSign is extensively utilized by millions of users in heavily regulated industries like life sciences, government and public sector, financial services, healthcare, and engineering.
+Moreover, the CoSign product line seamlessly integrates with a wide range of systems, including Microsoft Office, Office 365, SharePoint, Nintex, K2, OpenText, Oracle, Alfresco, and more.

 2014.
 Citrix acquired digital signature service RightSignature